Lake Mountain west-slope trails

 uphill for Hidden Canyon.

-heading west.
-In 0.25 miles, spot the trail on the hillside to your left
+Creed: At 0.25 miles past the elementary school, spot the trail on the hillside to your left

 and cross the decorative patch of chunk rock to get there.